chef/chef-web-docs/chef_master/source/kitchen.rst

    * - `kitchen-terraform <https://github.com/newcontext-oss/kitchen-terraform>`__
      - A driver for Terraform.
    * - `kitchen-vagrant <https://github.com/test-kitchen/kitchen-vagrant>`__
      - A driver for Vagrant.
-The default driver packaged with the Chef development kit.
+The default driver packaged with ChefDK.

 .. end_tag